AD-SDL/wei/docs/source/pages/concepts/workflow.rst

 The Workflow File
 ==================

-Workflows can be defined declaratively using a YAML file, which should conform with the :class:`wei.types.Workflow`.
+Workflows can be defined declaratively using a YAML file, which should conform with the :class:`wei.types.workflow_types.Workflow`.

 In general, a workflow file consists of 3 parts:

 - Metadata: defines information about the workflow as a whole
-- Modules: lists the modules used in the workflow
+- Modules (Optional): lists the modules used in the workflow
 - Flowdef: a sequence of steps to execute

 As an example, consider the following Workflow file: